zammad/zammad-admin-documentation/manage/overviews.rst

 The following attributes can be set when creating an overview:

-Available for the following roles / Restrict to only the following users
    .. figure:: /images/manage/overviews/restriction-and-availability-of-overviews-for-roles-and-users.png
       :width: 80%
+      :align: center

+Available for the following roles / Restrict to only the following users

    .. hint::